salkuadrat/universe/README.md

 </manifest>
 ```

-## Example Project
+## Example

-There is a complete examples in the [example folder](example) to learn the many use cases of using Universe library.
+You can see complete examples in the [example folder](example) to learn the many use cases of using Universe library.
 You can also try a working example on your device: [universe.apk](universe.apk).

 ## Usage